opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/file.md

 ## Overview

-The file sink creates a flat file output.
+You can use the `file` sink to create a flat file output.
+The following table describes options you can configure for the `file` sink.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---